companieshouse/your-companies-web/README.md

 # your-companies-web

-This a web frontend for the Your Companies journey.
+This is a web frontend for the Your Companies journey.
 It was created based on [Typescript Web Starter for Companies House](https://github.com/companieshouse/node-review-web-starter-ts).

 The documentation of the project is available on [Confluence](https://companieshouse.atlassian.net/wiki/spaces/IDV/pages/4370104473/Delivery+Documentation+Team+Inugami).